Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 Because of the personal nature of email marketing, it makes a lot of sense to use it to start a conversation with your readers.

-The fun part about email marketing is that a lot of things can be automated.
+The fun part about email marketing is that a lot of things can be automated with marketing automation features.
 This means that you can have conversations with your followers without being physically available all the time.
 Meet link triggers.

 Link triggers are, as the name implies, triggers that are activated when a link is clicked.